NakedFerret/NakedFerret.github.io/_posts/2014-02-27-indexeddb-caveat.md

 addObject(objStore, obj);
 {% endhighlight %}

 After the code is run and the result is received, the object will be updated with the correct key.
 They only drawback to this workaround is that it limits the users from being able to execute code on the `request.onsuccess` call back.
-The function could be modified to receive an optional callback as a paremeter to remedy this.
+The function could be modified to receive an optional callback as a parameter to remedy this.

 ## Demo

 The demo of the code using this functionality is [here](/demos/18/).
-It behaves the same way but the code is a little clearer and more straighforward.
+It behaves the same way but the code is a little clearer and more straightforward.
 [Source Code](https://github.com/NakedFerret/NakedFerret.github.io/tree/master/demos/18)